adstriegel/cse20289-fa24/schedule/schedule-part1.md

 Each week will have an assigned reading that is best completed prior to the class but can also be completed in a pinch after the lecture on the particular topic.
 Lectures are recorded but are not linked in the schedule and can be found via Panopto in Canvas.

-Outside of Homework 1 which has an early due date, assignments will generally follow a cadence where the assignment can be submitted early (Friday) for a slight bit of extra credit with the official due date being on Monday.
-Assignments are due at 10 PM generally unless specified otherwise.
+Outside of Homework 0 which has an accelerated timeline, assignments will generally follow a cadence where the assignment is assigned on Monday, can be submitted early (Friday) for a slight bit of extra credit, and has an official due date being on Monday.
+Assignments are due at 10 PM generally unless specified otherwise with the five minute grace period as discussed in class.

 | **Wk** | **Date** | **Day** | **Description** | **Content** | **Readings / Homework** |
 |:-:|:-:|:-:|---|:-:|---|